Translation – It’s not our Problem

 [David]: On top of that, as we saw in the case of Leonismo International, they admitted they conducted additional assessments of schools after they had already been given an initial rating.

 So, what was the point of the first official ratings?
 Who was right?
-According to Luis Fernando, INIFED contracted structural engineers from UNAM, the National Autonomous University of Mexico, to validate some not all of the ratings and decide if they were correct or not.
+According to Luis Fernando, INIFED contracted structural engineers from UNAM, the National Autonomous University of Mexico, to validate some —not all— of the ratings and decide if they were correct or not.

 He added that thanks to INIFED’s efforts, all schools now had structural integrity ratings and the students weren’t at risk…